jensengroup/molget/README.md

 # Molget
-Molget is a cshell script to get 3D coordinates from chemical names using [OpenBabel](https://github.com/openbabel/openbabel) and Cactus
+Molget is a bash script to get 3D coordinates from chemical names using [OpenBabel](https://github.com/openbabel/openbabel) and Cactus.

 ## Usage
 After you have cloned the repository you have to make molget executable by performing the following